Meeting the Editorial Board Member of PM: Dr. Peter S. Jensen

 PM: As an Editorial Board Member, what are your expectations and aspirations for PM?

 Dr. Jensen: I hope that it can be an avenue to get cutting-edge ideas and science that has not found its way out yet.
-I learned, as a doctor, that I may see and hear things that might be an important scientific finding, but how do I get those ideas out into the literature and make sure that researchers see, test, and disseminate these ideas?
+I learned both as a doctor and as a researcher, that I may see and hear things that might constitute an important scientific finding, but how do I get those ideas out into the literature and make sure that researchers see, test, and disseminate these ideas?
 I see the journal as a fertile ground for growing new and cutting-edge ideas.